Voilett-Roze/asus/Installing-Tailscale-through-Entware.md

 ```

 **2.2 Userspace Mode**
 Change the following lines in `/opt/etc/init.d/S06tailscaled`.
 ```
 ARGS="--tun=userspace-networking --state=/opt/var/tailscaled.state"
 PREARGS="nohup"
 ```
+No firewall changes are needed in userspace mode.
 ### 3. Start tailscale
 Use the following command to start the tailscale daemon, or reboot the router.
 ```
 # /opt/etc/init.d/S06tailscaled start